If you like it, save it!

 Save and organize all of the stuff you love in one place.Got it!

 Click the heart, it's called favoriting.
 Favorite the stuff you like.Got it!

-Author Notes: This recipe is simple and the results are perfect, but here's the real coup: Most from-scratch hummus recipes involve simmering the chickpeas for 1 1/2 to 2 hours.
+So it's simple and the results are perfect, but here's the real coup: Most from-scratch hummus recipes involve simmering the chickpeas for 1 1/2 to 2 hours.
 Ottolenghi and Tamimi's are done in 20 to 40 minutes.
 How?
-See step 2.
-Briefly cooking the soaked chickpeas directly with baking soda scruffs up the skins and allows them to cook much faster and puree smoother.
-(Without having to peel the chickpeas by hand.)
-Recipe adapted slightly from Jerusalem (Ten Speed Press, 2013) - Genius Recipes

 Makes 6 servings

 1 cup plus 2 tablespoons tahini (light roast)

 Photos by James Ransom, except Ottolenghi and Tamimi by Wes Rowe via Serious Eats